alanl0566/sep11-freedom-project/entries/entry01.md

 `Plan the most promising solution` then start the `Mvp` and after that you can put things to make it better.

-`How to learn` is a skill to define on your own like tinking a tool or finding the error.
+`How to learn` is a skill to define on your own like tinker a tool or finding the error.